[feature-image alt=‘’ layout=‘’ size=‘’]

 Coming on as an employee of a company as a Virtual Assistant would be similar to every other position, but rather than coming into an office, you would be completing your work from home.
 Applying for a position would include sending a resume and cover letter and meeting virtually for an interview with the hiring company (for tips on acing your job application).
 As an employee, you would adhere the hours and deadlines given to you by your employer, be on the company’s payroll as an employee and be required to follow the company’s policies and procedures.
 Research the companies that you are considering, ensuring that they are the right fit for you and that you are the right fit for them.

 Your other option as a Virtual Assistant is to start your own business as an independent contractor.
 As an independent contractor, you set up your own business and contract out your services.
 Starting out can require some upfront costs but can have a more significant payout in the long-run.
 You will need to:

 As an entrepreneur, you will also be responsible for creating a pricing chart and invoicing your clients.
 It is vital that you assess your “worth”; be sure not to undervalue yourself!
-You have the opportunity to work for more than one company, you can use instead onboard various organizations as clients and find what industry works best for you.
+You have the opportunity to work for more than one company, you can use instead onboard various organizations as clients and find what.
 The flexibility of hours is another excellent benefit of being a contractor.
 Most often, you can choose which hours you work on a specific project, for example, if you want to work at 2 am when your children are sleeping, feel free!

 The most important thing is to find what works best for you!
 You might start out as a contractor and later decide that you would work better as a full-time employee of a company.
 Do your research and make a decision that suits you!